Skip to content

 Highest: Cash out refinance rates

-So when you compare mortgage lenders, you might often find that purchase rates are the cheapest, followed by rate and term refi rates, and finally cash out mortgage rates.
+So when you compare mortgage lenders, you often might find that purchase rates are the cheapest, followed by rate and term refi rates, and finally cash out mortgage rates.

 There’s no question cash out refinances cost the most – this is the norm amongst all banks and lenders to my knowledge.

 But not all banks/lenders offer different rates for purchases and rate and term refis.
+Sometimes they’re just priced exactly the same.

 How Much More Expensive Are Refinance Rates?